-See the CICS Application Programming Guide for more information about passing data to CICS application programs.
+See Passing data to other programs, in the CICS Application Programming Guide for more information about passing data to CICS application programs.

 DATALENGTH(data-value)

 Specifies a halfword binary value that is the length of a contiguous area of storage, from the start of the COMMAREA, to be passed to the invoked program.
 If the amount of data being passed in a COMMAREA is small, but the COMMAREA itself is large so that the linked-to program can return the requested data, you should specify DATALENGTH in the interest of performance.